intervinn/abq/README.md

 * Every individual package is to be compiled and packed in a single file.

 ## Modding
-One call expression will allow pasting any luau string which allows you to port existent Luau code to Go, and it is `transform.Mod()`:
+One call expression will allow pasting any luau string which allows you to port existent Luau code to Go: `transform.Mod()`:

 ```go
 package main